nuket/SpiceShredder/README.md

 ![Mechanical design](images/dsm-design.png)

 This does not work because the way the 2mm-thick walls are printed up, they are both brittle and very inflexible.
 They do not grip the glass walls of the spice grinder.

+## Model 2

+This model splits the plastic adapter into two pieces: the base and the tines.

+The reason this is necessary, is because there is no way to mix the direction of printing within a single model.

+The base can be printed cleanly from bottom to top, and it can be completely rigid.

+The tines must be printed lengthwise, because we need long polymer fibers that are flexible, unlike the stacked short fibers in Model 1.